GRC 2025

 An updated version of the session I did at the 2025 NFCB conference, in which I take down a dozen widespread community radio myths concerning the rules surrounding underwriting, copyright, streaming, indecency and more.

-on broadcasters by the Digital Millenium Copyright Act.
+online music library and social site based on curated music licensed under alternative copyrights such as creative commons licenses.
+He pioneered the use of copyrights and waivers to address restrictions placed on broadcasters by the Digital Millenium Copyright Act.
 Freedman has served on the board of public science

 Spencer Graves, PhD